siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 102 What Is Time.md

 Time is the ordering of persistent flow, counted by recurrence.

+The later configuration is not created from nothing.
+It is the same continuous energy, rotating other parts of its extent into present registration.

 A stable flow registers change by continuing to reconfigure.
 When records of that reconfiguration recur, the recurrence can be counted.
 Any recurrent pattern of flow can therefore serve as a clock.
 Time is the count of such